 Australian Prudential Regulation Authority (APRA) Prudential Standard (APS) 220 Credit Quality sets out required credit risk policies and procedures that Authorised Deposit-Taking Institutions (ADIs) must apply.
 Although not regulated by APRA, for the purposes of prudential financial management, HomeStart generally adopts APRA's frameworks where relevant.
-Management has decided to early adopt the updated APS 220 and has transferred the general reserve for credit losses back to retained earnings.
+The updated APS 220 was early adopted in 2020-21 and the general reserve for credit losses was transferred back to retained earnings.
+Consequently, there is no entry to the general reserve for credit losses in 2021-22.